 - Official standardized-test results (including writing results)

-- A personal statement (not more than 1000 words) outlining your personal achievements and why you are applying to your chosen degree program
+- A personal statement (not more than 1000 words) outlining personal achievements and reasons for applying to a chosen degree program

 - Official transcripts from any previously completed college-level or university-level coursework

 - Other standardized test scores which may be reviewed and approved from time to time.
 Non-Arabic speaking students from American and international schools that do not have the language ability or access to take these tests are exempt from this requirement.

 The minimum required average for accepting an application is the equivalent of 75% or more in the final year of secondary education (national exams only).
 Other program-specific requirements or restrictions may also apply.

 AUBH recognizes secondary school certificates awarded by Ministries of Education and by private secondary schools recognized by the host country.
 The University further accepts certificates awarded by recognized qualification authorities and national and international boards.